LC-John/MiniC-Compiler/README.md

 [![Build Status](https://travis-ci.org/LC-John/MiniC-Compiler.svg?branch=master)](https://travis-ci.org/LC-John/MiniC-Compiler)

-This repo is a series of labs from Compiler Lab, EECS, PKU, which aims for a compiler to compile miniC (a subset of C language) source code to RISC-V (majorly RV64I) executable.
+This repo is a series of labs from the Compiler Lab course, EECS, PKU, which aims for a compiler to compile miniC (a subset of C language) source code to RISC-V (majorly RV64I) executable.

 ![pooh](images/pooh.jpg)